You're invited to the most lavish party on Broadway

 Photo Credit: Matthew Murphy & Evan Zimmerman

-It’s a refreshing take on F. Scott Fitzgerald’s beloved 1925 novel, so iconic that its titular character, Jay Gatsby’s last name has become an adjective—and the bachelor’s nouveau riche habits are draped in opulence throughout this two-and-a-half hour spectacle.
+It’s a refreshing take on the literary favorite, so iconic that its titular character, Jay Gatsby’s last name has become an adjective—and the bachelor’s nouveau riche habits are draped in opulence throughout this two-and-a-half hour spectacle.

 While this kind of thrill used to be the very essence of a Broadway show, in recent decades, there's been a trend of scaling back.
 Black box stages with minimal staging have risen in popularity, often with smaller casts and even smaller orchestras.
 So often, theatergoers step out of a show wondering what they actually paid for.

-The scale of the entire production—with 28 company members illuminating the stage with choreographed numbers so stunning it often seems like a cast of hundreds—is not just bigger, but brighter.
-Every setting, from the luxurious mansion parties and charming garden cottages to the rustic gas station feel so very authentic, making it truly feel like a journey through the lives and drama of Gatsby and Daisy.
+The scale of the entire production—with 31 company members illuminating the stage with choreographed numbers so stunning it often seems like a cast of hundreds—is not just bigger, but brighter.
+Every setting, from the luxurious mansion parties and charming garden cottages to the rustic gas station feel so very authentic, making it truly feel like a journey through the lives and drama of Jay Gatsby and Daisy Buchanan.

 This Immersive Party is For Everyone